myomyint-maung/nlp-assignments/README.md

 # nlp-assignments
-My coding assignments for NLP course at AIT
+My coding assignment submissions for the NLP course at Asian Institute of Technology